ink-AegirWalden/-/README.md

 # Brief introduction
-**This is a group work repository.**😊
+**This is a group work repository.**
 *This project is to predict diabetes related data through different algorithms, and evaluate, optimize and compare different algorithms.
-Contains linear regression, KNN, random forest.*
+Contains linear regression, KNN, random forest.* 😊
 # Catalog
 |—— ReadMe.md
 |——Untitled2-Copy1.ipynb